RamenVentures/Operating-Manual/README.md

 ### Our Strategy
 Startups with an important mission - solving an important problem in a huge market - are the ones that change the world.
 But there's a funding gap for these startups in Canada.
 We need more angels, especially those with experience building world-class companies, to support the highest risk/highest reward startups when they're just starting up.

-Our strategy is to fill this funding gap by investing in 100 startups working on hard problems in big markets and get them to Product/Market Fit.
+Our strategy is to fill this funding gap by investing in 100 startups with an important mission and get them to Product/Market Fit.

 ## Our Investment Thesis
 Every startup is made up of three components: